Eboubaker/Scraper/README.md

 ### Facebook scraper

-- ✅ download image from a post url
+- [x] download image from a post url
-- ✅ download video from a post url
+- [x] download video from a post url

 ### Reddit scraper